 There is also the risk that any software you install on a drive will cease functioning once you change the letter of that drive.
 This is not a probability but it's still a possibility, so be wary of doing that.
 On the bright side, at least the problem is more common with older software.
 What about the reasons you should change your drive letter?

 Say you purchase an external drive and wish to change its drive letter, right?
-And you’re doing this because you already have another drive with the same letter as the external.
-You can easily do all this without having to resort complex instructions, and that is very convenient.
+And you're doing this because you already have another drive with the same letter as the external.
+You can easily do all this without having to resort to complex instructions, and that is very convenient.
 This freedom to customize your storage devices the way you want is also a welcome addition to computer usage.

 Assigning letters in alphabetical order to drives is a simple way to keep them organized.
 It benefits you because it will be easier to know what files or programs are installed in which drive.
-You don’t have to waste precious time by going though random locations to find your files.
+You don't have to waste precious time by going through random locations to find your files.

 The first thing you need to know here is this: You cannot change the drive letter of the drive where your Windows is installed on.
 The only way for you to do that is to do a clean install of the Windows itself; but why go through all that trouble just to change a simple letter?

 Even though Windows automatically assigns a drive letter to any external storage device you connect to it, there are unique occasions where it tries to give an already-assigned letter to a new drive.
-It thus nullifies the action and prevents the drive from showing up in “File Explorer.”
-That’s just one credible reason you might see a need to change a drive letter; the rest is up to you, but more important is for you know how to do it.
-Kicking off the tutorial will be “Disk Management.”
+It thus nullifies the action and prevents the drive from showing up in "File Explorer."
+That's just one credible reason you might see a need to change a drive letter; the rest is up to you, but more important is for you to know how to do it.
+Kicking off the tutorial will be "Disk Management."